 In this section, we introduce the transformations applied to queries under this implementation of AQuery.
 We demonstrate their semantic equivalence where necessary and justify their use.
-Finally, we describe the current heuristic rule-based optimization strategy employed when analyzing a new query provided by the user.
-As mentioned above, the eventual goal is cost-based optimization.
+Finally, we describe the broader heuristic optimization strategy employed when analyzing a new query provided by the user.